Commonly used terms

 The total number of stations and network affiliates airing a story.
 For stations, an individual station is counted as one, two if the station simulcasts on a sister station.
 For networks, each affiliate counts as one station.

 Total Number of Stations and Network Affiliates Airings

 The total number of airings for a story.
-For individual station usage, the number of airs is multiplied by one, two if the station simulcasts on a sister station.
-For network usage, the number of airs is multiplied by the number of affiliates.
+For individual station usage, the number of airings is multiplied by one, two if the station simulcasts on a sister station.
+For network usage, the number of airings is multiplied by the number of affiliates.

-The sum of the AQH for all stations airing a story, based upon 100% follow up.
-Each individual station or network’s gross impression is calculated by multiplying their AQH by the number of times a story was aired.
+The sum of the AQH for all stations and networks airing a story.
+Each individual station or network’s internship/viewership is calculated by multiplying their AQH by the number of times a story aired.